apache/arrow/docs/source/cpp/flight.rst

 on the system pool.
 If memory usage drops, then likely, there is memory allocated by gRPC or by the application that the system allocator was holding on to.
-This can be adjusted in platform-specific ways; see an investigation in JIRA for an example of how this works on Linux/glibc.

-glibc malloc can be explicitly told to dump caches.
-See ARROW-16697_ as an example.
+This can be adjusted in platform-specific ways; see an investigation in ARROW-16697_ for an example of how this works on Linux/glibc. glibc malloc can be explicitly told to dump caches.

 Excessive traffic
 -----------------